 - And finally, Engagement services

 Service Type I: The Intelligent Core

 What is the Intelligent Core?

 The intelligent core connects all technology decisions of an enterprise with the philosophical development and deployment choices made by an organization.
 Besides, this core includes PaaS and developer services — including the deployment environments that customers will consume—such as Container as a service (CaaS), Function as a service (FaaS), and traditional application execution environments (all of which can be grouped under the broad category of platform as a service).

 What’s the value of the Intelligent Core?

 The intelligent core houses data that has been identified as providing value to the enterprise beyond single systems and processes.
-Its focus is on producing better actions and outcomes in real time as part of the day-to-day operations of the business by improving awareness of available data, augmentation of human decision making, and the automation of tasks and process decisions made by humans.
+In addition, its focus is on producing better actions and outcomes in real-time as part of the day-to-day operations of the business by improving awareness of available data, augmentation of human decision making, and the automation of tasks and process decisions made by humans.